 If you apply for a gun permit they will be seen, if you have any future criminal activity they will probably be seen by the government prosecutor, or if you are placed on parole release or probation release from a future crime they will be seen.

-be made available to the person accused or to such person's designated
+available to the person accused or to such person's

 upon exparte motion in any superior court, if such agency demonstrates to the